 (3) A lot is defined as 7500 lane feet with sublots of 1500 lane feet (excluding shoulder, even if paved integrally) and placed within a single layer for each location and target maximum density category indicated in table 460-3.
 The contractor is required to complete three tests randomly per sublot and the department will randomly conduct one QV test per sublot.
 A partial quantity less than 750 lane feet will be included with the previous sublot.
 Partial lots with less than three sublots will be included in the previous lot for data analysis/acceptance and pay, by the engineer.
 If density lots/sublots are determined prior to construction of the test strip, any random locations within the test strip shall be omitted.
-Exclusions such as shoulders and appurtenances shall be tested and recorded according to CMM 8-15.
+Exclusions such as shoulders and appurtenances shall be tested and recorded in accordance with CMM 8-15.
 However, all acceptance testing of shoulders and appurtenances will be conducted by the department, and average lot (daily) densities must conform to standard spec Table 460-3.
 No density incentive or disincentive will be applied to shoulders or appurtenances.
-Offsets will not be applied to nuclear density gauge readings for shoulders or appurtenances.
 Unacceptable shoulder material will be handled according to standard spec 460.3.3.1 and CMM 8-15.11.